hjhjfhjhujhh/One-click-convert-after-battle/README.md

 This mod adds a new option to the comm console,which allows you to turn corpses and their drops on the map into silver with one single click.

-Support Chinese and English version.
+Support ChineseSimplified and English version.

 Warning: It's unfinished.I'll make it done several days later.Complete the project welcomed.